selfpublish/ccwc/README.md

-# ccwc
-Cuesta College Central Coast Writers' Conference (40th annual is 10/5/24)
+# Cuesta College Central Coast Writers' Conference - Oct.
+5, 2024

+2024 will mark our 40th consecutive year, making it one of the longest running writers' conferences in the United States.

+Learn more and register at https://www.cuesta.edu/communityprograms/writers-conference/